 1) Forex trading with FBS: What’s on offer?

 Currently, FBS offers a fairly decent spread of currency pairs, commodities and a smattering of equities.
 While not having the most comprehensive catalogue of tradable products on offer, you can trade the major currencies and commodities using your FBS brokerage account, although they wouldn’t necessarily be the most extensive we have covered in our broker comparison.

-With that said, in all you can trade 37 currency pairs, four metals, three CFDs, four cryptocurrencies and 32 stocks.
+With that said, in all you can trade 37 currency pairs, four metals, three CFDs and 32 stocks.
 Again, while not the best forex broker out there in terms of the tradable products on offer, this spread represents the most popularly traded ones.
-Additionally, it is great to see them supporting cryptocurrencies.
 Having said that, FBS is very forex centric, so if you are looking for other products to trade, you might be better served with one of the other platforms covered in this forex broker comparison.
 However, they do seem to be adding some new products on a continual basis, so this selection might improve in the very near future.
 As such, watch this space.

 - Good selection of currency pairs for forex trading

 - Not the most extensive catalogue of tradable products

 2) Forex trading on FBS: How much will it cost?